fbpx

 While both are a doctorate degree, a Ph.D. program (Doctor of Philosophy) focuses more on research and academia, while a Psy.D (Doctor of Psychology) focuses more on the practical and clinical side.
 As such, a Ph.D. program is more ideal for people looking to delve into research or work in academia, while a Psy.D is best suited for practicing psychologists.

-What are the most in-demand careers for people with masters of psychology degrees?
+What are the most in-demand careers for people with master’s in psychology degrees?

 The following areas of psychology to see faster growth than other psychology professions: